Homeoprophylaxis History: Human Records, Studies and Trials

 - 2012: Researchers and doctors from KEM hospital used a homeopathic prophylactic as the genus epidemicus (the remedy that matches the characteristic symptoms of the prevailing epidemic) for the treatment and prevention of dengue fever in Pune, India. (xvi)

 - 2012: The Government Homoeopathic Medical College and Hospital at Tirumangalam, India, established more than 30 camps to distribute a homeoprophylactic for dengue fever control during regional outbreaks. (xvii)

-- 2013: AYUSH doctors in Guwahati state, India, used homeopathic remedies to treat and prevent dengue during a local outbreak.
-The former deputy director of health services and state programme officer of AYUSH advised that the constitutional medicine and nosodes (remedies prepared from a disease component) were among the best preventive medicines for the disease. (xviii)
+- 2013: AYUSH doctors in Guwahati state, India, used homeopathic remedies to treat and prevent dengue dever during a local outbreak.
+The former deputy director of health services and state programm officer of AYUSH advised that the constitutional medicine and remedies prepared from this disease were among the best medicines used for the disease. (xviii)

 - 2014: The Sing Buri province of Thailand reported the lowest incidence of dengue fever of all provinces following the distribution of a homeoprophylactic by the Thai government.
 If pilot studies in a further seven provinces are equally successful, country-wide implementation of the program will be considered.(xix)

 - 1932: Laboratory experiments published by Dr Chavanon showed that 45 children became Schick test negative (indicating the presence of antibodies to diphtheria) after being treated with homeoprophylactically. (xx)

 - 1941: The test was repeated by Drs Patterson and Boyd with 23 out of 33 children becoming Schick test negative after being given the prophylactic. (xxi)

 - 1947: Dr Roux repeated the test and produced a similar result. (xxii)